 Lunch, Dinner |

-Today is the first day of your 7 Days Pikey Peak Trekking.
+Today is the first day of the 7 Days Pikey Peak Trekking.
 We set out on our first leg of travel from Kathmandu to Dhap Bazar.
-We will drive Local Sharing Jeep on the winding road of the Araniko Highway.
+We will drive a Local Sharing Jeep or Bus on the winding road of the Araniko Highway.
 Until we arrive at Ghurmi, we continue along the Sunkoshi River.
-You can sit along the road and take in the Nepali countryside’s dynamic array of rivers, terraced rice fields, and lush forests.
+We can sit along the road and take in the Nepali countryside’s dynamic array of rivers, terraced rice fields, and lush forests.

-After a 7—to 8-hour drive, we will reach Dhap Bazaar.
-We can explore the lively markets and admire the distinctive clothing of the Sherpa villagers.
+After a 7 to 8 hours drive, we will reach Dhap Bazaar.
+Once in Dhap, we can explore the lively markets and admire the distinctive clothing of the Sherpa villagers.
 We can also relax and enjoy the scenery around the bazaar.

 Day 2